areYouLazy/libhosty/README.md

 # libhosty
-libhosty is a pure golang library to manage the hosts file.
+libhosty is a pure golang library to manipulate the hosts file.
 It is inspired by [txeh](https://github.com/txn2/txeh), with some enrichments:
 - Ability to Comment/Uncomment a host line without removing it from the file
 - Ability to restore the default hosts file for the 3 major OS (windows, linux, darwin)
 - Ability to add Comment lines